laminas/laminas-hydrator/docs/book/v3/strategies/hydrator.md

 # Hydrator

+- Since 3.1.0

-The `HydratorStrategy` can be used to **hydrate an object and his child objects with data from a nested array and vice versa**.
+The `HydratorStrategy` can be used to **hydrate an object and its child objects with data from a nested array and vice versa**.

 ## Basic usage

-The following code example shows the isolated usage without adding the strategy to a hydrator.
+The following code example shows standalone usage without adding the strategy to a hydrator.

 ### Create and configure strategy

 Create the strategy and set a hydrator and a classname for the handled object.

 ```php
 $strategy = new Laminas\Hydrator\Strategy\HydratorStrategy(